TL;DR - Too Long Didn’t Read

 Magento to Shopify Plus Migration Guide

-With Magento v1.x end of life fast approaching, any merchants currently without an upgrade plan need to start looking at their options.
+With Magento v1.x end of life past its expiry date, any merchants currently without an upgrade plan and still on M1 need to start looking at their options.
 Rather than looking at this as a hindrance to business operations, it can be an exciting time for merchants to take stock of their eCommerce store.

 What does Magneto v1.x end of life look like?

-Due in June 2020, the end of life for Magento V1.x won’t end in an apocalyptic ball of fire.
-Rather sites that haven’t upgraded will no longer be supported from a security point of view.
+In June 2020, Magento stopped all support for V1.x and rather than end in an apocalyptic ball of fire it meant that sites that hadn't upgraded were no longer supported from a security point of view.

 As any eCommerce owner on Magento will tell you, security patches are often released to make sure sites stay live, secure and PCI compliant.
 Without these security patches, the site will run into disrepair, making it vulnerable to attacks.
 This can cause serious issues in the form of malicious code being injected onto the site and even leaking customer data.